I feel for Perth’s small businesses, creatives, sole traders, and freelancers right now.

 Clear Mind is a wellness studio offering floatation therapy, infrared sauna, yoga and pilates, massage, and so much more.
 I’ve been on their mailing list for some time but have never made the time to go in.
 Now is a great opportunity to make a commitment to myself and support them at a time when they need it most.
 I think I’ll need a float when all of this is over, too!

-How I’ll be supporting them: Purchasing a gift voucher (or a membership because you can choose the day you start!) for the future, as well as a Clear Mind Online Membership to help me stay well at home.
+How I’ll be supporting them: Purchasing a gift voucher (or a membership because you can choose the day you start!) for the future.

 106C Cambridge Street, Leederville